petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/creating-and-managing-search-blueprints.md

 1. Add two new [Web Content Articles](../../../../content-authoring-and-management/web-content/web-content-articles.md); make sure both have _test_ in the title field.
 Associate one of them to the category you created.

 1. Create a new Blueprint and add the Conditional Element _Hide Contents in a Category for Guest Users_.
-You need the Asset Category ID for the Category you created, but you can find that in the Preview window.

-1. Search for _administrative_ in the preview.
-Expand the document of the Web Content Article with the category, then find the `assetCategoryId` (e.g., 43013).

-1. Use the ID in the Element's configuration.
+1. Select _administrative_ in the Asset Category Names (ID) field.

 1. Open the Preview sidebar's _Attributes_ and enter